TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

      \endcode

-     The *timeSlot* is compared with the time windows above for each packet to check whether the packet received inside or outside the expected time windows.
-     The EST works when percentage of packets received outside of expected time windows less than or equal 1%.
+     The *timeSlot* is compared with the time windows above for each packet to check whether the packet received inside or outside the expected time windows.\n The EST works when percentage of packets received outside of expected time windows less than or equal 1%.